-But every once and awhile, kitchens need an intensive cleaning to take care of caked-on grime and grit that hides under surfaces like your oven knobs, or crumbs that may be lingering under appliances undetected.
-If your home could use a serious grit-busting, then follow these steps for a long-lasting deep clean throughout in all parts of your kitchen:
+But every once and awhile, kitchens need a deep cleaning to take care of caked-on grime and grit that hides under surfaces like your oven knobs, or crumbs that may be lingering under appliances undetected.
+If your home could use a serious grit-busting, then follow these steps for a long-lasting deep clean throughout in all parts of your kitchen.

 To get a deep clean here, first remove cooled burner gas grates for gas stoves, or coils for electric coil cooktops.
 Then do the following: